jeroenpeeters/docker-ssh/README.md

 # Arguments
 Arguments to Docker-SSH are passed as Docker environment variables.
 Docker-SSH needs at least the *CONTAINER* argument in order to know for which container to provide SSH.
-Mounting the Docker socket and Docker command into the SSH container is also mandatory since Docker-SSH internally uses *docker exec* to create a *bash* session.
+Mounting the Docker socket into the SSH container is mandatory since Docker-SSH internally uses *docker exec* to create a shell session.

 Argument       | Default  | Description
 ---------------|----------|------------------------------------------------------